Can Oscillatory and Persistent Nonlinearities Be Bridged in Black Hole Ringdown?: Introduction

 Focusing on black-hole ringdown, we consider nonlinearities that arise at second order from quadratic coupling of QNMs.
-In this framework, QQNMs describe an oscillatory nonlinear response governed by the strong-field near zone, whereas the memory corresponds to a persistent nonlinear imprint of the outgoing radiation at null infinity.
-This naturally raises the question: \textit{ whether these two nonlinear effects, which originate from the same sources but are tied respectively to the near zone and to null infinity, share an intrinsic relation?}
+In this framework, QQNMs describe an oscillatory nonlinear response governed by the strong-field near-zone, whereas the memory corresponds to a persistent nonlinear imprint of the outgoing radiation at null infinity.
+This naturally raises the question of \textit{whether these two nonlinear effects, which originate from the same sources but are tied respectively to the near-zone and to null infinity, share an intrinsic relation}.

 In this work, we establish such a quantitative relation in the ringdown regime.
 We show that, within a given QNM coupling channel, the total accumulated displacement memory is proportional to the amplitude of the corresponding QQNM through a single multiplicative bridge coefficient.
-This coefficient depends only on the frequencies of the source QNMs and on the first-to-second-order amplitude ratio, and can therefore be predicted from the geometry of the remnant black hole.
+This coefficient depends mainly on the frequencies of the source QNMs and on the first-to-second-order amplitude ratio, and can therefore be predicted from the geometry of the remnant black hole.
 In this sense, the total ringdown memory can be expressed as a sum of bridge-coefficient–weighted QQNM amplitudes.
 We test this relation in the dominant coupling channel using the SXS catalog across a broad range of remnant spins, finding that the extracted bridge coefficients agree with the theoretical prediction within uncertainties.

 Using the bridge coefficient, we enable a new class of consistency tests of general relativity that jointly exploit these two nonlinear phenomena.
 Since QQNMs are typically more accessible than memory, they can provide informative priors for memory searches.
 Recent studies suggest that future space-based GW detectors could probe this QQNM–memory relation\kern0.3em\cite{Incha:2024}.
 More broadly, joint measurements of oscillatory and persistent nonlinear effects open a new avenue for testing general relativity in the nonlinear strong-field regime and offer a complementary view of its nonlinear dynamics.